benmbutler/DigiMinR/README.md

 Build instructions for the Digital Soil Mineralogy with R course
 ================

+All of the documentation from the Digital Soil Mineralogy with R course that's hosted online can be built from the source files hosted on GitHub.
+This `README` file will detail how to go about doing this build.

 # Pre-requisites

 It is assumed that you have both R and RStudio already installed on your